Hints and tips Back to top

 Unlocked Graduates is a new programme and a dramatically different proposition from many graduate opportunities.
 Here’s some advice on how to make the best of your application.

 Our selection process is designed to test your potential, so don’t worry if you are not the finished product at this stage.
 In order to improve your chances of success, we recommend the following:

-- Understand the role – read the website and case studies of people involved in the prison system thoroughly and think carefully about your reasons for applying to the programme.
+- Understand the role – thoroughly read our website and case studies of people involved in the prison system, and think carefully about your reasons for applying to the programme.

 - Assess the attributes – you may have experience of demonstrating some of these qualities in the past.
 If you don’t, think about how you would apply your skill set to demonstrating these core attributes.

-- Be professional – come to the assessment centre dressed appropriately, on time and behave in a professional manner.
+- Be professional – even though the activities are virtual, it is still important to dress appropriately, be on time and behave in a professional manner.

-Your offer journey will include a health and fitness test, prison immersion day, completing the Ministry of Justice vetting process and providing evidence of your qualifications.
-You can choose an option on when to take your fitness test and go on the prison immersion day that best fits with your schedule.
+Your offer journey will include a health and fitness test, a prison immersion day, completing the Ministry of Justice vetting process, and providing evidence of your qualifications.
+You can select when to take your fitness test and attend the prison immersion day that best suits your schedule.